Quick reference guide

 Dividends are, however, often exempt from Swedish withholding tax, or subject to a reduced rate of withholding tax, by virtue of applicable tax treaties and exempt by way of an available reclaim mechanism in several situations, for example, if the holding criteria in the Parent-Subsidiary Directive are met.

 No withholding tax is levied on interest payments and Sweden has no formal thin capitalization rules in place.
-Interest expenses relating to debts provided by other group companies may, however, only be deducted if certain criteria are met, e.g., the recipient of the interest is taxed at least 10% and the main reason for the debt is not for the group to receive a tax benefit.
+Interest expenses are subject to certain restrictions prohibiting deduction when interest is paid to a non-cooperative jurisdiction or when the negative net interest exceeds 30% of EBITDA, unless the exemption for interest amount not exceeding SEK 5 million applies.
+Interest expenses relating to debts provided by other group companies may, however, only be deducted if certain criteria are met, for example, the recipient of the interest is taxed at least 10% and the main reason for the debt is not for the group to receive a tax benefit.
+For such companies within the EEA, lower requirements are set, for example, interest expenses may be deducted if the company within the group of companies that is actually entitled to the income corresponding to the interest expense is domiciled in another state within the EEA, provided that the debt relationship is not part of an artificial arrangement whose purpose is for the community of interests to receive a significant tax benefit.
+In such case, the interest expenses may not be deducted in whole or in part.
 These rules are very complex and a proper debt analysis should be conducted before any debt pushdown or other intragroup lending.
 Interest income will be subject to corporate income tax at statutory rates.

 No withholding tax on royalties is applicable.
-However, unless exempt in accordance with a tax treaty or because of the EU Interest/Royalty Directive, foreign recipients of royalties paid by Swedish companies are deemed to have a permanent establishment in Sweden from which the royalty is considered to be paid.
-The royalty payments are taxed as income from the permanent establishment in Sweden.
+However, unless exempt in accordance with a tax treaty or the EU Interest and Royalty Directive, foreign recipients of royalties paid by Swedish companies are deemed to have a permanent establishment in Sweden from which the royalty is considered to be paid.
+The royalty payments are taxed as income from the permanent establishment in Sweden at the ordinary statutory corporate income tax rate of 20.6%.

 Foreign shareholders of Swedish companies are not subject to tax on capital gains in Sweden, unless the shares are allocated to a permanent establishment in Sweden.
 As a consequence of the Swedish participation exemption rules, capital gains from the sale of shares or partnership interests by Swedish companies are exempt from corporate income tax if the sold shares have been held for business reasons.
 Correspondingly, the acquisition cost is neither deductible nor depreciable.
 Non-listed shares/interests held as capital assets are always considered held for business reasons.
 Listed shares/interests held as capital assets are considered held for business reasons if the shares/interests have been held for at least 12 months and the holder controls at least 10% of the votes or holds the shares as a result of the business conducted by the holder or an affiliate of the holder.
 If shares are held in an EU company, the shareholding also qualifies as holding for business reasons if the holding is at least 10% and the shares are current assets, provided that certain conditions are met.